AVSLab/basilisk/src/simulation/dynamics/HingedRigidBodies/hingedRigidBodyStateEffector.rst

 ^^^^^^^^^^^^^^^^^^^^^
 See
 Allard, Schaub, and Piggott paper: `General Hinged Solar Panel Dynamics Approximating First-Order Spacecraft Flexing <http://dx.doi.org/10.2514/1.A34125>`__ for a detailed description of this model.
-A hinged rigid body has 2 states: theta and thetaDot
+A hinged rigid body has 2 states: theta and thetaDot.

+For additional information about connecting a reference, see Bascom and Schaub paper: `Modular Dynamic Modeling of Hinged Solar Panel Deployments <https://hanspeterschaub.info/Papers/Bascom2022.pdf>`__

 The module
 :download:`PDF Description </../../src/simulation/dynamics/HingedRigidBodies/_Documentation/Basilisk-HINGEDRIGIDBODYSTATEEFFECTOR-20170703.pdf>`